annakins/Skyrim/ENB Tips.md

 #### My candles look like they're vanilla candles.
 The "twinkle" look is there.
 - Edit your `LIGHTSPRITE` settings.

+#### Why is there a gigantic glow around candles and things like nirnroots?
+- Edit your `LIGHTSPRITE` settings.

 #### How do I disable/adjust Depth of Field and Film Grain?
 -
 #### Which settings are relevant to adjust to help darken/lighten lights?